 Important: If you answer YES to any of the following questions, you should not enter our facility:

-- Have you experienced any cold or flu-like symptoms within the last 72 hours (to include loss of taste/smell, cough, sore throat, respiratory illness, difficulty breathing)?
+- Have you experienced any cold or flu-like symptoms within the last 24 hours (to include loss of taste/smell, cough, sore throat, respiratory illness, difficulty breathing, runny nose)?

-- Have you or anyone in your household had close contact* with or cared for anyone being tested or confirmed COVID-19 in the last 14 days?
+- Have you or anyone in your household had close contact** with or cared for anyone with a confirmed COVID-19 case in the last 14 days?

 - Have you or anyone in your household had close contact** or live with anyone who has been told to self-quarantine in the last 14 days?